 Backing up your iPhone or iPad is simple.
-The best way to do so is using Apple's free iTunes software.
-This is installed by default on macOS computers, and can be downloaded from Apple's site for Windows users.
+The best way to do so is using iPhone Backup Extractor, or Apple's free iTunes software. iPhone Backup Extractor includes the feature for free, whereas iTunes is installed by default on macOS computers, and can be downloaded from Apple's site for Windows users.

 Apple create the backups, so we'll defer to their explanation.
 They've got a great guide here, named "How to back up your iPhone, iPad, and iPod Touch".
 It covers backup options using both iTunes and the iCloud.